 This report allows a manager to see who was absent or late each day and the reason(s) why.
 You can also view the user’s start time for their shift, the shift length, and break time within the shift along with the reasons for being absent and/or late provided by the users.

-This report gives you one place to export reports for the selected users/groups within the time range you’ve selected.
+This report gives you one place to export data from all different reports for the selected users/groups within the time range you’ve selected.
 You can choose to export data ranging from basics, such as emails, employee IDs, total time worked, and so on, to more granular data, such as manual and mobile time percentages, productive and unproductive time, idle minutes/seconds, etc.

 This is the first page/report you’ll see when you log in.
 As an admin/manager, you’ll have access to the latest screenshots taken for online users, the low activity percentages over the last seven days, see which users are online and tracking time, the total time worked by users, and the timeline view of the user’s work hours in a day or over a week.